formal-land/rocq-of-noir/README.md

 _If you have a Noir project that you want to formally verify, either start using `coq-of-noir` or contact us!_

-## Blog posts
+## 📚 Blog posts

 Here are some blog posts featuring this tool:

 - [◼️ A formal verification tool for Noir – 1](https://formal.land/blog/2024/11/01/tool-for-noir-1)
 - [◼️ A formal verification tool for Noir – 2](https://formal.land/blog/2024/11/15/tool-for-noir-2)

-## License
+## ⚖️ License

-`coq-of-noir` is free and open source.
+`coq-of-noir` is free and **open source**.
 It is distributed under a dual license.
 (MIT/APACHE) The translation phase is based on the code of the Noir compiler to maximize code reuse.